Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 ![MachInd](../../img/MachInd.jpg)

-Purely machanical instruments that use total pressure from the Pitot-Static system and static pressure from the Air Data Computer, previously corrected by the Static Pressure Compensator.
+Purely mechanical instruments that use total pressure from the Pitot-Static system and static pressure from the Air Data Computer, previously corrected by the Static Pressure Compensator.